joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/10/15/opinion/thepoint/trump-latino-haitian-language

 **Browns to pursue new domed stadium in Brook Park, Ohio**\
-`Cleveland mayor Justin Bibb called the Haslam's decision "profoundly disheartening."`\
+`Cleveland mayor Justin Bibb called the Haslams' decision "profoundly disheartening."`\
 https://nytimes.com/athletic/5851407/2024/10/17/cleveland-browns-stadium-move/

 **A New Plan to Transform Newark Airport ‘From Worst to Best’**\